 If you're selling a house at the same time, you may be able to negotiate a package deal with the solicitor.

 When searching for a solicitor, a personal recommendation goes a long way - ask friends and family if they can put you in touch with a firm they enjoyed good service from.
 If you're hunting for a solicitor yourself, make sure they are accredited by the Solicitors Regulation Authority.

-2. Estate agents
+2. Estate agent's fees

 Agents work on commission and you can expect them to charge between 1 per cent to 3 per cent of the price of your house sale (this is only paid by sellers, not buyers).
 Remember to add 20 per cent VAT to this amount.
 Choosing a sole agent will decrease the amount of commission you pay, but may limit the amount of people that will view your house.